shanyusuen/genreClassification/README.md

 ## Perceptrons and Neural Networks

-Basic neural network models were used on the Marsyas and Rhythm Histogram feature sets.
+Neural network models were used on the Marsyas, JMIR, and Rhythm Histogram feature sets.
 Neither of these feature sets had a time component nor had an extremely large number of features.
 Therefore, it was decided that a simple neural network would suffice to classify songs using these features.

 ### Marsyas